shelled snails text index | photo index

 This spot is often a slight depression in the rock which fits the outline of the shell perfectly, and is called the 'home scar'.
 The limpet creates this perfect spot by rubbing against the rock, wearing away the shell and/or the rock so that a perfect fit is created!
 Even as the limpet grows bigger.

-Sometimes, you might come across a spot on a rock in the shape of a limpet that is completely 'clean'.
+Sometimes, you might come across a spot on a rock in the shape of a limpet that is completely 'clean' with feeding trails leading from the home scar.
 This could be the home scar of a limpet that has recently come to an unhappy end.
-In the photo on the right, you can see the feeding trails leading from the home scar.
+Among the animals that prey on limpets are drill snails.

 Some limpets are believed to follow their mucus trails back to the home scar.
 In some of these homing limpets, their mucus also stimulates the growth of algae!